-Deming went on to lead and influence thinking and practice in relation to QI with his ‘System of Profound Knowledge’, a holistic approach to leadership and management which brings together an understanding of variation, theory of knowledge, psychology and appreciation for a system.
+Deming went on to lead and influence thinking and practice in relation to QI with his ‘System of Profound Knowledge’, a holistic approach to leadership and management that brings together an understanding of variation, theory of knowledge, psychology, and appreciation for a system.

 Deming also constructed the Plan, Do, Study, Act model, a systematic approach to continuous QI.